McCj19503/Bazzite-HTPC/README.md

 USB wake
 Minor optimizations

+⠀
 ## Hardware

+<sub>Facebook marketplace is not overated!
+I saved like 60-70% on low-risk components.</sub>

+⠀
 <ins>***Chassis:***</ins>
 *Silverstone GD05-B*

 Best thing I could find for the performance I wanted due to size constraints in a TV cabinet.

-<br><ins>***Motherboard:***</ins>
+Has space for a sata DVD drive as well.

+⠀
+<ins>***Motherboard:***</ins>
 *MSI MAG B550 TOMAHAWK MAX WIFI*

 The only factor was finding a motherboard with USB-Wake.
 Unfortunately most motherboard manufacturers don't include that information, even in the manual, so it's either a gamble, or find something that has already been discussed online before.

+⠀
+<ins>***GPU:***</ins>
+*AMD 7900XT & 6600XT*

+Initially got a 6600XT

+Honestly

+⠀

+<ins>***Motherboard:***</ins>
 ## unf
 - USB-CEC adapter
   - Pulse-Eight USB-CEC Adapter recommended